huggingface/blog/dedup.md

 If you are familiar with [Datasketch](https://github.com/ekzhu/datasketch), you might ask, why do we bother to strip all the nice high-level functions the library provides?
 It is not because we want to avoid adding dependencies, but because we intend to squeeze as much CPU computation as possible during parallelization.
 Fusing few steps into one function call enables us to utilize our compute resources better.

 Since one document's calculation is not dependent on anything else.
-A good parallelizatin choice would be using the `map` function from the `datasets` library:
+A good parallelization choice would be using the `map` function from the `datasets` library:

 ```python
 embedded = ds.map(